storiesofsolidarity/website-frontend/README.md

 $ grunt serve --watch
 ```

+You may also want to run the [data-api](https://github.com/storiesofsolidarity/data-api) and [us-data](https://github.com/storiesofsolidarity/us-data) servers locally for a complete development stack.
+If you don't, comment out the `Solidarity.apiRoot` and `dataRoot` settings in `index.html` to use the production endpoints.

 To add new icons to the custom font, put the SVG file in `/app/images/icons` and re-run `fontcustom compile` from the repository root.

 ### Deployment